Safe Operating Procedure

 The 6-seater buggies will be placed in the lobby to be used for upstairs groups only.
 Blossom and Willow children and staff will no longer cross the Chestnut and Oak room to go out, instead they will use the front door

-Staff will avoid small spaces where social distancing cannot be maintained.
+Staff to avoid small spaces where social distancing cannot be maintained.

-Staff breaks will be staggered throughout the day.
+Staff breaks to be staggered throughout the day.

 Staff to not enter the kitchen unless it is essential and they can maintain social distancing.
 Only one member of staff at a time allowed in the kitchen with the chef.

 Children will be supported to understand the changes and challenges they may be encountering as a result of Covid-19.
 We recognise that supporting children’s attachments and providing emotional support is especially important at this time.